stackitcloud/stackit-cli/README.md

 stackit config
 ```

-The configurations are stored in `~/stackit/cli-config.json` and are valid for all commands.
+The configuration is saved in a file.
+The file's location varies depending on the operating system:

+- Unix - `$XDG_CONFIG_HOME/stackit/cli-config.json`
+- MacOS - `$HOME/Library/Application Support/stackit/cli-config.json`
+- Windows - `%AppData%\stackit\cli-config.json`

+The configuration options apply to all commands and can be set using the `stackit config set` command.
 For example, you can set a default `project-id` by running:

 ```bash
 stackit config set --project-id xxxx-xxxx-xxxxx